 - Be sure to ask for the business card of the admission representative at the table or get the name of the alumni representative you meet.

-- Have one or two questions that you want to ask representatives at each school, preferably regarding information not easily accessible on the school's website.
-Do not expect to discuss your personal circumstances with the rep, and don’t be the person who holds up the line.
-However, if you are the only person interested in the school and the rep is available, it is okay to have a longer conversation about their school's program.
-Just remember that this is not the time to share every aspect of your application.
+- Have one or two questions you want to ask representatives at each school, preferably regarding information not easily accessible on the school's website.
+Don't expect to discuss your personal circumstances with the rep, and don’t be the person who holds up the line.
+However, if you're the only person interested in the school and the rep is available, it is okay to have a longer conversation about their school's program.

 - Make a game plan concerning the admission officer to whom you must talk.